Gilman Louie

+Gilman Louie (born 1960) is an American technology venture capitalist and former video game designer.
+He is co-founder and chief executive (CEO) of America's Frontier Fund, a non profit investment fund focused on emerging technologies.
+Louie served as the first chief executive of In-Q-Tel, the venture capital firm created to invest in technologies of interest to the United States intelligence community.

-Gilman Louie (born 1960) is an American technology venture capitalist who started as a video game designer and then co-founded and ran the CIA venture capital fund In-Q-Tel.
-With his company Nexa Corporation he designed and developed multiple computer games such as the F-16 Fighting Falcon flight simulator series.
+Through his company Nexa Corporation, Louie designed and developed multiple computer games such as the F-16 Fighting Falcon flight simulator series.
 His company later merged with Spectrum Holobyte where he was CEO until its acquisition by Hasbro, after which he became Chief Creative Officer and General Manager of its Games.com group.
 He has been on a number of boards of directors, including Wizards of the Coast, Niantic, Total Entertainment Network, FASA Interactive, Wickr, Aerospike, the Chinese American International School, Markle Foundation, Digital Promise, and Maxar Technologies.
 He is chairman of the Federation of American Scientists and Vricon.
 He is a member of the President’s Intelligence Advisory Board and the U.S. Department of State’s Foreign Affairs Policy Board.